Antoine Wagner

 Antoine Amadeus Wagner-Pasquier (/ˈvɑːɡnər/ VAHG-nər, /fr/; 1982) is an American-French visual artist.
 He works between Woodstock, NY, and Paris, France.
 His work uses visual language drawn from nature, which refers to mythological narratives and the sublime.

 Early life and education

 Wagner was born in Evanston, Illinois.
-He is the son of German opera manager Eva Wagner-Pasquier and is the great-great-grandson of the composer Richard Wagner.
+He is the son of German opera manager Eva Wagner-Pasquier, and the great-great-grandson of German composer Richard Wagner and great-great-great-grandson of Franz Liszt.
 He graduated from Northwestern University, Illinois, and Sciences Po, Paris, with a double bachelor's degree in Theatre and Political Science in 2005.

 He continued his education in film at the School of Continuing and Professional Studies at New York University's Tisch School of the Arts in 2007.